Kartanoism

-Kartanoism (kartanolaisuus, "manor house-ism") was a Christian sect in the 1920s through the 1950s in Finland, mostly in the Satakunta region.
+Kartanoism (kartanolaisuus, after the founder) was a Christian sect in the 1920s through the 1950s in Finland, mostly in the Satakunta region.
 The main centres of influence were Huittinen and Vampula, which were considered the "mother parishes" of the movement, but Kartanoism was also present in at least Kangasniemi, Lavia, Sippola and Juupajoki.
 The leaders of the movement were Alma Maria Kartano (1885–1953) and the "sleeping preacher" Amanda Matilda "Tilda" Reunanen (1894–1965).
 At first, they led the movement together, but later went their own ways because of personal arguments.

 The movement was most famous for its child preachers.
 These child preachers numbered around ten.
 At its largest, the movement had around 100 members, but its societies all over Finland gathered large crowds, even over 1,000.
 As well as the child preachers, the movement was known for Tilda Reunanen's spirited sermons.

 Alma Kartano, the founder of the movement, had studied in the Sortavala deaconess academy, but she never graduated as a deaconess.
 After this, she took a one-year travelling school teacher course in the Hämeenlinna teachers' seminar.
-She stayed in Inkerinmaa for long periods of time, where the local preacher Voldemar Kurki introduced her to the Russian skoptsy - "castrater" and khlysts - "spanker" communities.
-Becoming acquintated with these movements convinced Kartano that all kinds of sexuality were evil, even when in marriage.
+She stayed in Inkerinmaa for long periods of time, where the local preacher Voldemar Kurki introduced her to the Russian skoptsy - "castrater" and khlysts - "whipper" communities.
+Becoming acquainted with these movements convinced Kartano that all kinds of sexuality were evil, even when in marriage.

 The sermons of Kartanoism were best known for significant coverage of waiting for the end of the world.
 The second coming of Jesus was thought to be coming immediately, and before it, the sinful world would receive its punishment.
 The Winter War provided a good reason to declare that the Wrath of God would be wrought upon the infidels.
 The Kartanoists themselves thought they had founded a bridal parish for the end of times, which Jesus would embrace as his own when he came.
 On the other hand, Kartanoism did not try to organise itself to a separate community, instead its members stayed within the Lutheran church.